flexera-public/policy_templates/cost/aws/savings_plan/recommendations/README.md

 ### Prerequisites

-- This policy requires the AWS IAM or AWS STS Credential.
-When applying the policy select the appropriate credentials from the list for your tenant.
-If such credential doesn't exist please contact your cloud admin to create the Credential.
+This policy uses [credentials](https://docs.rightscale.com/policies/users/guides/credential_management.html) for connecting to the cloud -- in order to apply this policy you must have a credential registered in the system that is compatible with this policy.
+If there are no credentials listed when you apply the policy, please contact your cloud admin and ask them to register a credential that is compatible with this policy.
+The information below should be consulted when creating the credential.

-- The credential must contain the value *AWS* in the Provider field.
-Refer to our documentation for more details on the [Credential Service](https://docs.rightscale.com/credentials/)
+### Credential configuration

-#### AWS Required Permissions
+For administrators [creating and managing credentials](https://docs.rightscale.com/policies/users/guides/credential_management.html) to use with this policy, the following information is needed:

-This policy requires permissions to describe AWS Cost Explorer.
+Provider tag value to match this policy: `aws`

-The IAM user will require the following permissions:
+Required permissions in the provider:
 ```javascript
 {
   "Version": "2012-10-17",